port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/launchdarkly.md

 Our Launchdarkly integration allows you to import `projects`, `flags`, `auditlogs`, and `environments` from your Launchdarkly account into Port, according to your mapping and definition.

-A `Project` in LaunchDarkly is analogous to a workspace in Terraform Cloud but tailored for feature flag management.
-Each project in LaunchDarkly is a collection of feature flags, targeting rules, and environments that correspond to a specific application or service.
-Projects help segregate and manage feature flags across different applications or services within an organization, ensuring clear boundaries and organization.
+A `Project` in LaunchDarkly is a collection of feature flags, targeting rules, and environments that correspond to a specific application or service.

 A `Flag` in LaunchDarkly represents a feature flag or toggle, which is a central concept in LaunchDarkly.
 Flags are used to control the visibility and operational state of features in your software without deploying new code.
-Each flag can have different rules and targeting options set per environment within a project, allowing for granular control over feature releases, experiments, and rollbacks.

 An `Audit Log` in LaunchDarkly records changes and events that occur within the platform, providing a comprehensive history of activities for compliance, troubleshooting, and analysis.
-The audit log captures details about who made changes, what changes were made, and when these changes occurred, similar to the state version concept in Terraform but focused on user actions and configurations within LaunchDarkly.

-An `Environment` within a LaunchDarkly project is a logical separation of feature flag states and configurations, typically corresponding to stages in your development lifecycle (e.g., development, testing, staging, production).
-Environments allow teams to manage and test feature flags in isolation before rolling them out to production, ensuring safe and controlled feature releases.
+An `Environment` within a LaunchDarkly project is a logical separation of feature flag states and configurations, typically corresponding to stages in your development lifecycle.

 ### Common use cases

-- Feature Rollout and Targeting: Use LaunchDarkly flags to safely roll out new features to users.
-Gradually increase the visibility of a feature to specific user segments or environments, minimizing risk and allowing for A/B testing and canary releases.

-- User Experience Customization: Customize and experiment with different user experiences by toggling features on and off or by providing dynamic content variations.

-- Real-time Feature Control: Instantly turn features on or off without redeploying code, allowing for quick responses to issues or changing business requirements.

-- Cross-platform Feature Consistency: Maintain feature flag consistency across multiple platforms and services within a project.

-- Performance and Impact Analysis: Monitor and analyze the impact of feature releases on application performance and user behavior.
+- Entity Tracking - See all projects and their associated environments and feature flags.

+- Real time Synchronization of Infrastructure: Automatically synchronize projects, feature flags, auditlogs and environments data from Launchdarkly into Port for centralized tracking and management.

 ## Prerequisites